 Were you encouraged to express anger as a child?
 Probably not.

-And yet we can be on the receiving end of an adult’s anger and have to deal with that.
+And yet we can be on the receiving end of an adult’s anger, and it can be very frightening.
+We instinctively know that if we get angry too, there will be consequences.

 And the bloating started.